-Fee data for LCHD/CHC fees was then compared with fees of other clinical providers in the local market.
+Data for LCHD/CHC fees was then compared with fees of other clinical providers in the local market.
 This is an industry-accepted approach for determining appropriate fee levels.
-To conduct the assessment, data was purchased from Optum360, formerly Ingenix, a company considered an expert resource for providing financial data to healthcare organizations.
-The 2016 Optum360 (Ingenix) Customized Fee Analyzer is a special report based on charges submitted to insurance companies.
+To conduct the assessment, data was purchased from OptumInsight, a company considered an expert resource for providing financial data to healthcare organizations.
+The data is accessed from an on-line application titled 2022 Optum Fee Analyzer.
 Fee data is provided by CPT code and is specific to the specialty from the LCHD/CHC geozip.
 For each CPT code, a range of charges is detailed based on percentiles.